 UPS and our subsidiary The UPS Store, Inc. are defendants in Morgate v.
 The UPS Store, Inc. et al., an action in the Los Angeles Superior Court brought on behalf of a certified class of all franchisees who chose to rebrand their Mail Boxes Etc. franchises to The UPS Store in March 2003.
 Plaintiff alleges that UPS and The UPS Store, Inc. misrepresented and omitted facts to the class about the market tests that were conducted before offering the class the choice of whether to rebrand to The UPS Store.
-We have filed a motion to decertify the class, which was heard in May 2017.
-A trial setting conference is scheduled for August 2017.

-There are multiple factors that prevent us from being able to estimate the amount of loss, if any, that may result from the remaining aspects of this case, including: (1) we are vigorously defending ourselves and believe we have a number of meritorious legal defenses; and (2) it remains uncertain what evidence of damages, if any, plaintiffs will be able to present.
+Defendants' motion to decertify the class was granted in August 2017.
+The plaintiff has filed a notice of appeal, and further proceedings in the trial court are stayed pending resolution by the California Court of Appeal.
+There are multiple factors that prevent us from being able to estimate the amount of loss, if any, that may result from the remaining aspects of this case, including: (1) we are vigorously defending ourselves and believe we have a number of meritorious legal defenses; (2) it remains uncertain what evidence of damages, if any, plaintiff's will be able to present; and (3) plaintiff's notice of appeal is pending.
 Accordingly, at this time, we are not able to estimate a possible loss or range of loss that may result from this matter or to determine whether such loss, if any, would have a material adverse effect on our financial condition, results of operations or liquidity.

 In AFMS LLC v.
 UPS and FedEx Corporation, a lawsuit filed in federal court in the Central District of California in August 2010, the plaintiff asserts that UPS and FedEx violated U.S. antitrust law by conspiring to refuse to negotiate with third-party negotiators retained by shippers and by individually imposing policies that prevent shippers from using such negotiators.
 The Court granted summary judgment motions filed by UPS and FedEx, entered judgment in favor of UPS and FedEx, and dismissed the case.
-Plaintiff appealed to the Court of Appeals for the Ninth Circuit, briefing is complete and oral argument was heard in March 2017.
+Plaintiff appealed to the Court of Appeals for the Ninth Circuit.
+In August 2017, the Ninth Circuit affirmed the District Court's order dismissing the case.
+AFMS filed a petition for rehearing in September 2017, which was denied.
 The Antitrust Division of the U.S. Department of Justice ("DOJ") opened a civil investigation of our policies and practices for dealing with third-party negotiators.
-We have cooperated with this investigation.
-We deny any liability with respect to these matters and intend to vigorously defend ourselves.
-There are multiple factors that prevent us from being able to estimate the amount of loss, if any, that may result from these matters including: (1) the DOJ investigation is pending; (2) the Court granted our motion for summary judgment; and (3) the appeal remains pending.
+We have cooperated with this investigation, although the DOJ has not communicated with us for over five years.
+We deny any liability with respect to these matters and intend to vigorously defend ourselves in the event that any of these proceedings were to continue.
+There are multiple factors that prevent us from being able to estimate the amount of loss, if any, that may result from these matters including: (1) the DOJ investigation may be pending; and (2) AFMS may seek discretionary review or it is denied, its case is concluded.
 Accordingly, at this time, we are not able to estimate a possible loss or range of loss that may result from these matters or to determine whether such loss, if any, would have a material adverse effect on our financial condition, results of operations or liquidity.